-- A copy of the form should be given to the person - A copy remains in the medical notes - A copy is retained for audit purposes: on person discharge the third copy of the triplicate DNACPR form must be sent to the Resuscitation Officer for audit purposes.
-For deceased people - 2 copies stay in medical notes and one copy is retained for audit purposes i.e. on person death the third copy of the triplicate DNACPR form to be sent to the Resuscitation Officer for audit purposes.
-This is the responsibility of the Ward Clerk - 6.3 For people in their homes: - One copy of the form is placed in their home - One copy remains in their notes at the GP's surgery via an upload to EMIS.
+- A copy of the form should be given to the person. - A copy remains in the medical notes. - Should be included in any clinical handover and discharge summary. - A copy is retained for audit purposes: on person discharge the third copy of the triplicate DNACPR form must be sent to the Resuscitation Officer for audit purposes. - For deceased people 2 copies stay in medical notes and one copy is retained for audit purposes i.e. on person death the third copy of the triplicate DNACPR form to be sent to the Resuscitation Officer for audit purposes.
+This is the responsibility of the Ward Clerk.

+For people in their homes:

+- One copy of the form is placed in their home. - One copy remains in their notes at the GP's surgery via an upload to EMIS.
 Practices must ensure that the DNACPR decision is recorded in the person's electronic problem list using the appropriate Read Code. - One copy is retained for audit purposes.
-The audit will rely on access to the original copy of the DNACPR form and to GP electronic records within the Community - Where 'message in a bottle' schemes exist, the tear-off slip on the form may be completed and placed in the "message in a bottle" in the person's refrigerator.
+The audit will rely on access to the original copy of the DNACPR form and to GP electronic records within the Community. - Where 'message in a bottle' schemes exist, the tear-off slip on the form may be completed and placed in the "message in a bottle" in the person's refrigerator.
 The location of the DNACPR form needs to be clearly stated on the tear off slip e.g. "My form is located in the nursing notes in the top drawer of the sideboard in the dining room."
 If a "message in a bottle" is not available, a system must be put in place to ensure effective communication of the DNACPR forms location to all relevant parties including the ambulance service.
-It is therefore the responsibility of the clinician issuing the DNACPR form to ensure all relevant staff/other parties are made aware of the decision and the location of the form. - Some people may choose to wear an alert bracelet or necklace signposting the relevant information and in the future electronic, barcode or other technologies may assist. - 6.4 Where the form has been initiated in another institution these forms will be honoured island-wide and their on-going validity confirmed.
+It is therefore the responsibility of the clinician issuing the DNACPR form to ensure all relevant staff/other parties are made aware of the decision and the location of the form. - Some people may choose to wear an alert bracelet or necklace - signposting the relevant information and in the future electronic, barcode or other technologies may assist.

+Where the form has been initiated in another institution these forms will be honoured island-wide and their on-going validity confirmed.
 The Digital Care Strategy is likely to result in the use of electronic DNACPR forms in future.
-Users should ensure that all relevant parties remain informed. - 6.5 Confidentiality: If the person has the capacity to make decisions about how their clinical information is shared, their agreement must always be sought before sharing this with family and friends.
+Users should ensure that all relevant parties remain informed.
+For agencies that use MAXIMS or EMIS an indefinite DNACPR form must be uploaded to MAXIMS (appendix 2).

+Confidentiality: If the person has the capacity to make decisions about how their clinical information is shared, their agreement must always be sought before sharing this with family and friends.
 Refusal by a person with capacity to allow information to be disclosed to family or friends must be respected.
 Where people lack capacity, and their views on involving family and friends are not known, health and social care staff may disclose confidential information to people close to them where this is necessary to discuss the person's care and is not contrary to their interests.

-6.6 Doctor and Nurses caring for the person have responsibility to ensure communication of the DNACPR decision to other healthcare professionals.
-The use of an end of life care register is recommended to ensure effective system-wide communication of the decision.
+Doctor and Nurses caring for the person have responsibility to ensure communication of the DNACPR decision to other healthcare professionals.
+The use of an end-of-life care register is recommended to ensure effective system-wide communication of the decision.
 It is recommended where the person remains at home, the ambulance service is informed.